-EXTENDED OFFER FOR FEBRUARY: GET 50% OFF YOUR REGISTRATION FEE
+SPECIAL OFFER FOR APRIL: GET 25% OFF YOUR REGISTRATION FEE

-Book before 1 March to get a half price registration fee for the Snowdonia Charity Challenge!
+Book before 1 May to get a 25% discount on your registration fee for the Snowdonia Charity Challenge!
 This amazing offer is available for one month only, so act fast!

 Have you got what it takes to take on the Snowdonia Charity Challenge?

 Experience the full beauty of this stunning National Park as you take it on in teams of four, canoeing, cycling and trekking from dawn till dusk in support of Regain.

 Testing spirit, strength and stamina, we challenge you and your three teammates to cycle 40 miles through stunning scenery and trek the tallest mountain in England and Wales, Snowdon, before jumping into canoes to paddle across Llyn Gwynant.

 The funds you raise will support Regain, the only charitable organisation dedicated to improving the lives of people who have become paralysed in a sporting accident.
 One minute these individuals are fit, active and healthy, the next they are paralysed and in need of support for the rest of their lives.